Let it shine: Autofluorescence of Papanicolaou-stain improves AI-based cytological oral cancer detection: Related Work

 \subsection{AI-supported cytology for OC detection}

 A survey on AI-methods in cytology~\cite{LANDAU2019230} from 2019 does not mention any studies on AI-based OC detection among the increasing number of cancer types detected by emerging AI-based approaches.
-A 2022 survey on AI-approaches for OC detection~\cite{ALRAWI2022436} does not report any methods for microscopy images of brush biopsies; primary focus is on histological analysis or analysis of photographic images of the oral cavity.
+A 2022 survey on AI-approaches for OC detection~\cite{ALRAWI2022436} does not report any methods applicable to microscopy images of brush biopsies; primary focus is on histological analysis or analysis of photographic images of the oral cavity.
 A 2021 survey on AI-supported early detection of OC~\cite{GARCIA2021} does report on several approaches developed to support exfoliative cytology (including analysis of brush biopsies).
 Methods mainly rely on shallow machine learning (i.e., manually extracted features, often in combination with Support Vector Machines), and confirm feasibility of AI-based early OC detection from cytological samples, calling for further research and method development.
 The work presented in~\cite{wieslander2017deep} evaluates DNNs for the task, and is, as such, a forerunner to our here presented work.
+This early study does not consider WSIs, but only manually selected regions of cells, and does not include any automated cell detection.

 Whole slide imaging is increasingly being used in cytology.
 A WSI of a cytological slide typically contains tens of thousands of cells.
 For a sample from a healthy patient, all collected cells are healthy, whereas for a sample from a patient with cancer, some of the cells are malignant (while the majority typically are healthy also in this case).
 Reliable individual cell-annotation is not feasible, due to the large number of cells and the difficulty of the task.
 Cytologists, when making a {\it patient-level} assessment (i.e., assessment of the whole slide, by aggregating information of identified characteristic properties of malignant cells, or absence of such), reach a sensitivity and specificity of the patient diagnosis of around $80\%$ and $86\%$, respectively~\cite{sukegawa2020clinical}.